Retail Banking and Wealth Management – Hong Kong SAR

 Banks play a vital role in protecting the integrity of the financial system upon which we all depend and HSBC is committed to meeting the highest standards in its controls against financial crime.

-The CRS requires us to determine your tax residency (this will usually be where you are liable to pay income taxes).
-In order to do this, we may need to obtain a self-certification and/or further information from you.
+Governments around the world have introduced a new information-gathering and reporting requirement for financial institutions.
+It requires us to determine and where appropriate, report your tax residency (this will usually be where you are liable to pay income taxes) under local legislation.
+To do this, we may need to obtain a self-certification and/or further information from you.